poroping/terraform-provider-fortios/docs/data-sources/antivirus_profile.md

 The following attributes are exported:

-* `analytics_accept_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.
+* `analytics_accept_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox (post-transfer scan only).
 * `analytics_bl_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.
 * `analytics_db` - Enable/disable using the FortiSandbox signature database to supplement the AV signature databases.
-* `analytics_ignore_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
+* `analytics_ignore_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox (post-transfer scan only).
 * `analytics_max_upload` - Maximum size of files that can be uploaded to FortiSandbox.
 * `analytics_wl_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
 * `av_block_log` - Enable/disable logging for AntiVirus file blocking.